Travel

 “Tourism is one of the island’s major foreign exchange earners and is one of our largest employers of labour.
 It is therefore important that the full impact and contribution of the tourism industry be examined, understood and harnessed” said Minister McNeill.
 He also pointed out that the Tourism Outlook Seminar will provide invaluable insight to participating tourism stakeholders on how to further develop and grow the tourism sector.

-Minister McNeill will give the opening address at the seminar, which will see several engaging presentations and interactive sessions over the two days featuring speakers from the UNWTO, United States Department of Justice, Solimar International, Caribbean Disaster Emergency Management Agency (CDEMA), Jamaica Hotel and Tourist Association (JHTA), Jamaica Business Development Corporation (JBDC) and JAMPRO, among other local and international organizations.
+Minister McNeill will give the opening speech at the seminar.
+The event will include engaging presentations and interactive sessions over two days.
+Speakers will come from the UNWTO, the United States Department of Justice, and Solimar International.
+Other speakers will represent several organizations.
+These include the Caribbean Disaster Emergency Management Agency (CDEMA), the Jamaica Hotel and Tourist Association (JHTA), the Jamaica Business Development Corporation (JBDC), and JAMPRO.
+They will also represent other local and international groups.

 South Florida Caribbean News